Should You Buy or Build Your Web Site?

 Kartra and Kajabi are much like the universal system.
 The only difference is that they typically tend to have a higher startup cost.

-WordPress is like the component system.
-You can choose your theme, plugins and services to build the experience that’s right for your business.
+WordPress is like a component system.
+You can choose your theme, plugins, and services to build the experience that’s right for your business.
 That can start off with a very low cost, or you can blow the budget and spend a lot of money on expensive components.

 Much like the component audio system, there are also businesses that provide a service to build and maintain your WordPress site for a fee.

 Given the options, I decided to go with building my own site.
-That’s partly based upon my background.
+That’s partly based on my background.

 Here’s why WordPress is the best option.